There aren't any images for this school. Be the first to show your picture to thousands of people!

 Transfer Credits

 Students that would like to have American Council on Education (ACE)-evaluated professional or military experience credited to them will need to complete the Transfer Credit Evaluation (TCE) application and submit the supporting documents.
 Any documentation submitted to the school must be in either .jpg, .pdf or .tif format.
 AMU accepts all ACE evaluations and College Level Examination Program (CLEP) testing for consideration for credit.
-There is a page dedicated to transfer of credits on the AMU website that gives specific instructions for submitting a request for transfer of credits.
+There is a page dedicated to transfer of credits on the university website that gives specific instructions for submitting a request for transfer of credits.
 Students that have the Sailor Marine ACE Registry Transcript (SMART) will not need to submit the SMART documentation.
-American Military University will automatically request it when the student submits the TCE application.
+The university will automatically request it when the student submits the TCE application.

 There are a maximum number of transfer credits allowed.
 Undergraduate students seeking to enter an associate’s degree program may only transfer forty-five hours and students seeking a bachelor’s degree may only transfer ninety hours.
 Students who have not attended college yet may have their ACE evaluated experience accepted for the approved number of credits.